 3.2.1.
 The company has the right to process personal data about its customers, employees, and other data subjects as follows:

-• other natural persons, representatives by law or power of attorney, of natural persons - clients of the Company.
+- other individuals, representatives by law or power of attorney, of individuals - clients of the Company.

 3.2.2.
 The Company retains personal data for the length of the periods necessary or to comply with applicable laws and regulations, or another period according to the requirements applicable to the commercial activity of the Company or to its activity as an employer or assignor under civil contracts.
 The processing of personal data is based on the principle of minimizing the data, depending on and providing the services used by the respective client.